Ramon Escobar (serial killer): Early life and crimes

-Very little is known about Escobar's early life.
-He was born on June 5, 1971, in El Salvador, where he spent his childhood and youth in poverty as a result of the Football War.
+Escobar was born on June 5, 1971, in El Salvador, where he spent his childhood and youth in poverty as a result of the Football War.
 In the mid-1980s, Escobar illegally emigrated to the United States, but was arrested in early 1988 and thereafter deported by ICE officers in February of that year.
 In the early 1990s, he returned to the USA again, settling in the home of some relatives in Houston.
 From 1992 until his arrest in 2018, Escobar was repeatedly arrested on charges ranging from burglary, assault and criminal trespassing.

 From 1995 to 2000, he was incarcerated in a Texas prison for theft before being deported back to El Salvador.
 The following year, he once again returned but was rearrested in November for a minor offense and illegal entry, for which he was convicted and sentenced to 23 months imprisonment.
 While serving his sentence, Escobar was diagnosed with schizophrenia and transferred to the Harris County Psychiatric Center, where he remained for several months.
 In total, from the period of 1997 to 2011, Escobar was deported from the United States a total of six times.

 In 2012, Escobar made another attempt to enter the U.S., but was caught by border security in Brownsville.
 While in the county jail, he began to show signs of mental instability, due to which he was interned at a psychiatric hospital in Springfield, Missouri.
 After the treatment was complete, Escobar was extradited to Brownsville and put on trial.
 In October 2013, he was convicted and sentenced to two years imprisonment.

 After serving the sentence, he was deported yet again but returned soon afterward.
-Upon re-entering, Escobar appealed his immigration case and applied for political asylum, which subsequently granted him permanent residency in January 2017.
 He then moved into his uncle and aunt's house in Houston, where he found work as a day laborer, but occasionally supplemented his income with petty thefts.
 In November 2017 and February 2018, he was arrested twice more for trespassing and theft but was not brought to trial and got away with paying a fine.
 Despite his repeated criminal behavior, Escobar was not known as a violent individual and most of his friends and acquaintances spoke positively of him.